dotnet/AspNetCore.Docs/aspnetcore/index.md

 * .NET Framework 4.7.1 and later is strongly recommended.
 * .NET Framework 4.6.1 and later.

-ASP.NET Core will only run on .NET Core starting from 3.0.
-See [this blog post](https://blogs.msdn.microsoft.com/webdev/2018/10/29/a-first-look-at-changes-coming-in-asp-net-core-3-0/) for more details regarding this change.
+ASP.NET Core 3.0 and later will only run on .NET Core.
+For more details regarding this change, see [A first look at changes coming in ASP.NET Core 3.0](https://blogs.msdn.microsoft.com/webdev/2018/10/29/a-first-look-at-changes-coming-in-asp-net-core-3-0/).

 There are several advantages to targeting .NET Core, and these advantages increase with each release.
 Some advantages of .NET Core over .NET Framework include: